JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

 Our actions may be impeded... but there can be no impeding our intentions or dispositions.
 Because we can accommodate and adapt.
 The mind adapts and converts to its own purposes the obstacle to our acting.

 The impediment to action advances action.
-What stands in the way becomes the way.
+What stands in the way becomes the way?

 Whatever we face, we have a choice: Will we be blocked by obstacles, or will we advance through and over them?